sol-eng/babynamesByState/README.md

 ### Data

 Source data come from [here](https://www.ssa.gov/oact/babynames/limits.html) and are downloaded using the `vroom` package.
 As of 2020, there were 6,215,834 records.
+You should run `downloadData.R` before running the other files in this repos.

 ### Notebook